alirezamehrabi/CI-CD-Document/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Replace `{GITHUB REPOSITORY}` with the name of the branch you want to use for CI/CD.
+Replace `{GITHUB BRANCH}` with the name of the branch you want to use for CI/CD.
+when you push in your {GITHUB BRANCH} all commands will run automatically.

 ---